Lakers vs. Nuggets odds, prediction, spread, time: 2026 NBA picks for Thursday, March 5 from proven model

 How to make Lakers vs. Nuggets picks

-So who wins Lakers vs. Nuggets, and which side of the spread hits well over 50% of the time.
+So who wins Lakers vs. Nuggets, and which side of the spread hits nearly 60%.
 Visit SportsLine now to see which side of the spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.